-WhatsApp recently also rolled out Snapchat like features for both iOS and Android users.
+WhatsApp recently also rolled out Snapchat-like features for both iOS and Android users.
 The new feature allows the user to draw over the images and videos shot by the app’s camera.
 The user can even write texts and add emojis over the photos and videos.
-Along with this, the chat app has also introduced a Group Invite Link feature that allows the admin to invite people in a group chat by sharing a unique link with them.
+The chat app has also introduced a Group Invite Link feature that allows the admin to invite people in a group chat by sharing a unique link with them.

 READ MORE :